galaxyproject/galaxy-hub/content/news/2023-09-28-biont-workshop/index.md

 ---
 title: '1st BioNT Training workshop - A practical introduction to bioinformatics and RNA-seq using Galaxy'
 tease: "BioNT delivered its first training workshop, A practical introduction to bioinformatics and RNA-seq using Galaxy, from 4th to 8th of September, 2023.
-This post reports this workshop organisation, the applicants and participants, as well as their feedback about it."
+This post reports this workshop's organisation, the applicants and participants, as well as their feedback about it."
 authors: Teresa Müller, Bérénice Batut, Silvia Di Giorgio, Lisanna Paladin, Isabella Paredes Cisneros, Sabry Razick, Pubudu Saneth Samarakoon
 date: '2023-09-28'
 authors_structured: